Our rating(3.5/5)

 Passable (3.3/5)

 We found the payment process okay once the card reader is connected with the Revolut Business app, but it was occasionally buggy for no clear reason.
-The service could also accept more card brands than just Visa and Mastercard (for instance, Amex and Diners Club) so this is only for the most popular cards.
+Revolut Terminal is easier to use as you enter and complete transactions on it without switching device.

-Transactions clear in the Revolut Business account the next day, which is faster than some competitors offer, but it’s only possible for payouts to go in the Revolut account, which is not a full-fledged bank account in the UK.
+Transactions clear in the Revolut Business account the next day, which is faster than some competitors offer, but it’s only possible for payouts to go in the Revolut account, which is not yet a full-fledged bank account in the UK.

 Quality of hardware and design